Minority Business Development Agency, Commerce.

 2. Panel Review

-Each application will receive an independent, objective review by a panel qualified to evaluate the applications submitted.
+Each application will receive an independent, objective review by a panel qualified to evaluate the Start Printed Page 70308applications submitted.
 The review panel will consist of at least 3 persons, all of whom will be full-time federal employees and at least one of whom will be an MBDA employee, who will review the applications for a specified project based on the above evaluation criterion.
 Each reviewer shall evaluate and provide a score for each proposal.
 Each project review panel (through the panel Chairperson) shall provide the MBDA National Director (Recommending Official) with a ranking of the applications based on the average of the reviewers' scores and shall also provide a recommendation regarding funding of the highest scoring application.

 3. Oral Presentation—Upon MBDA Request